MicrosoftDocs/sdk-api/sdk-api-src/content/upnphost/index.md

 ## -description

-This header is used by upnp.
+This header is used by UPnP APIs.
 For more information, see:

 - [UPnP APIs](../_upnp/index.md)